RodeWayne/wentaowan/_pages/about.md

 </div>

 <!-- 下面开始写你的正文和 Research Statement... -->
-**Welcome to my homepage!** I'm a Ph.D.(in AI area) graduated（2025.12） from the <a href='https://cse.sysu.edu.cn/'>SCHOOL OF COMPUTER SCIENCE AND ENGINEERING</a>, <a href='https://www.sysu.edu.cn/'>Sun Yat-sen University</a> as a member of <a href='https://www.sysu-hcp.net/'>HCP Lab</a>, advised by Professor <a href='http://www.linliang.net/'>Liang Lin</a> and Professor <a href='https://kezewang.com/index.html'>Keze Wang</a>.
+**Welcome to my homepage!** I recently earned my Ph.D. in Artificial Intelligence (Dec.
+2025) from the <a href='https://cse.sysu.edu.cn/'>School of Computer Science and Engineering</a> at <a href='https://www.sysu.edu.cn/'>Sun Yat-sen University</a>.
+I was a member of the <a href='https://www.sysu-hcp.net/'>HCP Lab</a>, fortunately advised by Prof. <a href='http://www.linliang.net/'>Liang Lin</a> and Prof. <a href='https://kezewang.com/index.html'>Keze Wang</a>.
 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
 -->

+**Research Statement**:

-**Research Statement**: I believe that intelligence is a natural phenomenon in our universe, and I am curious about this phenomenon, hoping to understand it as much as possible.
-Therefore, I chose Artificial Intelligence as my research field, aiming to achieve understanding through creating it.
-I have a broad interest in various phenomena of intelligence. **During Ph.D., my research interests primarily focused on four areas**: visual understanding, LLM-based Agent, rigorous reasoning of LLM, continual learning (please refer to my <a href='https://rodewayne.github.io/wentaowan/cv/'>CV</a> and <a href='https://rodewayne.github.io/wentaowan/projects/'>Projects</a> for details).
-My doctoral dissertation, titled **"Research on Enhancing Cognition and Behavior of Large Language Model-based Agents"**, developed methods to bolster the general reasoning and knowledge-updating capacities of LLMs—the agent's cognitive core—and addressed efficient tool learning within non-differentiable agent systems for Visual Programming.
+I believe that intelligence is a natural phenomenon in our universe.
+Driven by a deep curiosity about this phenomenon, I chose Artificial Intelligence as my research field, aiming to achieve a fundamental understanding of intelligence through the very act of creating it.
+I have a broad interest in various phenomena of intelligence.

+During my Ph.D., my research interests primarily focused on **Visual Understanding, LLM-based Agents, Rigorous Reasoning of LLMs, and Continual Learning** (please refer to my <a href='https://rodewayne.github.io/wentaowan/cv/'>CV</a> and <a href='https://rodewayne.github.io/wentaowan/projects/'>Projects</a> for details).
+My doctoral dissertation, titled **"Research on Enhancing Cognition and Behavior of Large Language Model-based Agents"**, developed methods to bolster the general reasoning and knowledge-updating capacities of LLMs——the cognitive core of agents——and addressed efficient tool learning within non-differentiable agent systems for Visual Programming.

 Through my doctoral research and reflections, I have developed a personal definition of intelligence that differs from the Turing Test: an adaptive computational process for understanding the world or changing it to achieve specific goals.

-Currently, my research interests focus on the following **three directions**:
+Guided by this philosophy, my current research interests focus on the following three directions (I will further elaborate on these in my blog posts):

 1. developing next-generation models and learning paradigms capable of truly understanding and purposefully reshaping the real world, with a focus on world models, physical intelligence, and reasoning/planning;
 2. exploring highly data-efficient (reinforcement) learning paradigms for the era of experiential learning;
 3. establishing authentic continual learning paradigms for long-term agent evolution.

-(I will further elaborate on the above statements in my blog posts.)

-I aim to accumulate extensive practical experience and theoretical intuition during this research process, enabling me to achieve a deeper theoretical understanding of intelligence.
+Ultimately, I aim to accumulate extensive practical experience and theoretical intuition during this journey, enabling me to achieve a deeper theoretical understanding of intelligence.
 In turn, I hope to use this theoretical understanding to better guide the practice of building intelligent systems.

 <span style="color: #990000; font-weight: bold;">
-I am currently on the job market and looking for research positions dedicated to one or more of the above directions.
-Any interested collaborators are welcome to contact me via email (wanwentao93@gmail.com).
+I am currently on the job market and actively seeking research positions dedicated to one or more of the above directions.
+Any interested collaborators are warmly welcome to contact me via email (wanwentao93@gmail.com).
 </span>

 <!--